The Late Late Show (American talk show): Craig Ferguson (2005–2014)

 Under Craig Ferguson's tenure as host, the show started with a cold open, followed by opening credits and a commercial break.
 A loose comic monologue then followed, consistently including a greeting ("Welcome to Los Angeles, California, welcome to the Late Late Show, I am your host, TV's Craig Ferguson") and the proclamation that "It's a great day for America, everybody!".

 From 2010 the monologue also included banter with Geoff Peterson, his "robot skeleton sidekick", voiced and controlled by Josh Robert Thompson.
-This animatronic was constructed by the MythBusters' Grant Imahara but went through many revisions, the most important was the regular live control and voicing by Thompson.
+This animatronic was constructed by the MythBusters Grant Imahara but went through many revisions, the most important was the regular live control and voicing by Thompson.
 This changed the dynamic of the show as Ferguson had a recurring 'sidekick' to banter with.
 After another commercial break, the banter continued with Ferguson sitting behind a desk.
-He usually read and responded to viewer e-mail and (since February 2010) Twitter messages for random responses to viewer questions.
+He usually read and responded to viewer e-mail and (beginning in February 2010) Twitter messages for random responses to viewer questions.
 During segments Ferguson occasionally received phone calls (voiced by Thompson) from a variety of characters, including celebrities, the 'very shy' band (Alfredo Sauce and the Shy Fellas) allegedly hiding behind the set's curtain, room service, a duplicate Geoff, and Miriam, a possible stalker who confused Ferguson with former host Craig Kilborn.
 Ferguson called his Twitter followers his "robot skeleton army."

 Generally one or two celebrities were interviewed; Ferguson started each by dramatically ripping up note cards written for the interview, "signalling to the audience, and to the guest, that this conversation need not be rigidly managed."
 At the end of an interview, Ferguson usually asked his guest to engage in one of various rituals; options included "Awkward Pause", "Mouth Organ", "Guess What the Queen is Thinking", the "Big Cash Prize," or simply joining Ferguson in throwing Frisbees at the show's "horse," Secretariat (actually two interns dressed in a pantomime horse costume).

 Occasionally Craig requested Thompson (as Geoff) to interpret the thoughts of Secretariat or others, in one of a variety of celebrity voices, most notably Morgan Freeman.
 During a guest appearance, Morgan Freeman described Thompson's prompted vocal impression of himself as "impeccable".

-Sometimes the show featured a stand-up comedian or a musical guest, the latter of which is typically pre-taped.
+Sometimes the show featured a stand-up comedian or a musical guest, the latter of which was typically pre-taped.